alexkh/shex/README.md

 make

-If you modify the shaders/shader.frag, then you will need to rebuild it.
+If you modify the shaders/shader.frag, or shaders/shader.vert then you will need to rebuild it.
 Just type:

 make shaders

-after that shaders/frag.spv and shaders/vert.spv will be regenerated, and automatically executable will be recompiled
+after that shaders/frag.spv and shaders/vert.spv will be regenerated.
+There is no need to rebuild an executable after shader changes.

 To test: run the executable file with any binary file as parameter